compbiozurich/UZH-BIO392/course-results/2021/john-oehninger/Day08_CNV_article_questions.md

 Microarrays with large clones have been used in the past, but today CGH-arrays and SNP-based arrays are being used.
 Duplications are more likely to be missed by SNP-based arrays and NGS methods.
 * ### Next-Generation Sequencing (NGS)
 NGS can detect the very small variants with high accuracy.
 It is very sensitive and delivers high resolution compared to array based methods.

+## Criteria for cluster filtering and its purpose
+Clusters were filtered on the basis of the number of distinct subjects that carry the variant and the number of distinct studies with at least one variant in the cluster.

+## Thresholds in stringency level 1, inclusive map (stringency level 2) and stringent map (stringency level 3)
+* Stringency level 1: At least one subject and one study
+* Stringency level 2: At least two subjects and one study
+* Stringency level 3: At least two subjects and two studies

+## What percentage of the genome contributes to CNV in inclusive map and stringency map respectively?
+* Stringency map: 9.5% (7.5% gains, 3.9% losses)
+* Inclusive map: 1.1 - 16.4% gains and 4.3 - 19.2% losses